 - 1. Follow the procedure in before working inside your computer.

 - 2. Remove the side cover.

 - 3. Remove the front bezel.

+- 4. Remove the 2.5-inch hard-drive.

+- 5. Remove the 3.5-inch hard-drive.

+- 6. Remove the hard-drive and optical-drive cage.

-- 4. Remove the WLAN card.
+- 7. Remove the WLAN card.

-The following images indicate the location of the WLAN antenna module and provide a visual representation of the removal procedure.
+The following image indicates the location of the WLAN antenna module and provide a visual representation of the removal procedure.